Rohypnol

 How do you take Rohypnol?

-Rohypnol is sold on prescription in bubble packs of one or two mg doses (usually in the form of white tablets with the word ROCHE written across).
+Now that we’ve answered ‘What is rohypnol?’, it’s only fitting that we tell you how to take it (as safely as possible).
+Rohypnol is part of the prescription drugs club.
+It’s sold in bubble packs of one or two mg doses (usually in the form of white tablets with the word ROCHE written across).

-Because Rohypnol dissolves quickly in drinks leaving no odour or taste and often leads to blackouts when mixed with alcohol, it has also become known as the ‘date rape’ drug.
-Despite the manufacturer’s attempt to counter this problem by adding blue dye, and making it slower to dissolve, there are plenty of roofies that contain no such warning ingredients.
+Because Rohypnol dissolves quickly in drinks leaving no odour or taste and often leads to blackouts when mixed with alcohol, it’s used to facilitate sexual assault.
+Despite the manufacturer’s attempt to counter this problem by adding blue dye, and making it slower to dissolve, some still remain colourless.

 Remember to watch your drink when you’re out, and if you think you’ve been spiked, call 999.